zlogic/pterodapter/README.md

 `--destination=<hostport>` specifies the FortiVPN connection address, for example `--destination=fortivpn.example.com:443`.

 `--tunnel-domain=<domain>` specifies an optional argument indicating that only `<domain>` should be sent through the VPN, and all other domains should use a direct connection.
 To specify multiple domains, add a `--tunnel-domain` argument for each one; if no `--tunnel-domain` arguments are specified, all traffic will be sent through the VPN.
-This is implemented using IKEv2 traffic selectors and works as expected on macOS; Windows seems to have [issues with split routing](https://docs.strongswan.org/docs/5.9/howtos/forwarding.html#_split_tunneling_with_ikev2).
+This is implemented using IKEv2 traffic selectors and works with no extra configuration on macOS; Windows needs routes [to be added manually](docs/windows-split-routing.md).
 To ensure that dynamic IPs are handled correctly, pterodapter will send updated routes (IKEv2 Traffic Selectors) when the client rekeys the session.
 This option only affects IPv4 traffic.
 For NAT64 split tunnel routing, use the `--dns64-tunnel-suffix` argument.